Dan Carter: Personal life

 Carter became engaged to his longtime girlfriend and former Black Sticks striker Honor Dillon in October 2010 when she was a marketing manager at DB Breweries.
 The couple married on 9 December 2011, and have gone on to have four children.
 Wedding guests included Richie McCaw and All Blacks former coach Graham Henry.

 Carter has modelled for Jockey underwear on billboards worldwide since 2003.
 In 2009, Carter's future wife joined him in one campaign.
 In 2004 and 2005, Carter was voted sexiest New Zealand male in a survey, receiving 35.7% of the vote in 2005.
 In 2008, American Cable Channel E! judged Carter to be 11th on its list of the world's sexiest men, and in 2010 E! voted him the world's 3rd sexiest male athlete.

 Carter has also been a spokesmodel for Daikin heat pumps, and from mid-2011, Philips electric shavers.

-In November 2006, Carter released his book Dan Carter: Skills & Performance.
-It included stories about his relatively brief international rugby career as well as section on skills for younger players.
+Both Dan and Honor Carter have been spokespeople for Chemist Warehouse since 2020.
+They are also shareholders for Farradays, a luxury department store and bar in Parnell.

 In February 2017, Carter was caught driving in Paris with a blood alcohol level nearly twice the legal limit.
 He was subsequently dropped by his sponsor, Land Rover.

-In May 2018, Dan Carter revealed that he declined the offer to switch to National Football League (NFL) as a kicker for New England Patriots after The Rugby World Cup in 2015.
+In May 2018, Carter stated that he declined an offer to switch to National Football League (NFL) as a kicker for New England Patriots after The Rugby World Cup in 2015.